wormhole-foundation/wormhole/whitepapers/0007_governor.md

 ## High-Level Design

 ### Delay Decision Logic
+*Configuration*:
-*Configuration*: For each chain, a _single-transaction-threshold_ and a *24h-threshold* denominated in a base currency (e.g. USD) is specified [here](https://github.com/wormhole-foundation/wormhole/blob/main/node/pkg/governor/mainnet_chains.go).
+* For each chain, a _single-transaction-threshold_ and a *24h-threshold* denominated in a base currency (U.S. Dollar) is specified in [mainnet_chains.go](https://github.com/wormhole-foundation/wormhole/blob/main/node/pkg/governor/mainnet_chains.go).
+* A list of prominent tokens is specified in [manual_tokens.go](https://github.com/wormhole-foundation/wormhole/blob/main/node/pkg/governor/manual_tokens.go) and [generated_mainnet_tokens.go](https://github.com/wormhole-foundation/wormhole/blob/main/node/pkg/governor/generated_mainnet_tokens.go).
+Tokens that are not on this list are not being tracked by the Governor.
+This list is opt-in in order to prevent thinly-traded tokens with unreliable price feeds to count towards the thresholds.

 Governor divides token-based transactions into two categories: small transactions, and large transactions.